 Richard Kavanagh is another hair legend, both in the industry and as a person.
 He taught me how cool it is to be confident enough to not overdo what you do.
 (I remember one shoot where a model already had the perfectly tousled bed hair we wanted.
 Instead of spending an hour flexing by wetting it, blow-drying it, curling it, then brushing out the curls to get the same look, he simply declared her hair perfect.
 I thought that was really cool.)
 He used to practice fashion-week hair looks on me before the shows, and when I bleached my hair platinum blonde, he told me to immediately start using Redken Anti-Snap and a Mason Pearson brush.
 I bought the mini version because it was cheaper, but now I love that it fits in my handbag.

-My MVP.
+My not-so-secret MVP that you can finally buy in the U.S. now that Emma Lewisham has just launched on Net-a-Porter!
 If you're a fan of Augustinus Bader’s The Rich Cream, then you'll love this.
-Emma Lewisham's natural skincare is super buzzy at the moment after this particular product casually out-performed La Mer in an independent study that tested the stimulation of collagen production.
-I just love that you can also buy refills for almost Lewisham's entire range, from cleansers and exfoliants to her illuminating day cream.
-They're all good, but this is my favorite.
-Ignore the label, I use it morning and night.
+For my skincare nerds, Emma Lewisham's is super buzzy at the moment after this particular product casually out-performed La Mer in an independent study that tested the stimulation of collagen production.
+My favorite thing is that you can buy refills for almost Lewisham's entire range, from her cleanser to her face oil to her cult fave illuminating day cream.
+They're all good, but the Supernatural 72-Hour Hydration Face Crème is my number one.

 Lesse is the epitome of chill, low-key, organic skincare, and the maker of my favorite cleanser of all time.
 The brand only has a handful of products (four, to be exact), and I like that.
 The founder, Neada Deters, is originally from Australia (and is friends with a lot of people I know).
 I went to her very minimal, expertly curated home for an extremely cute brunch last time I was in L.A., and I immediately understood her vibe.
 I'm trying to live by the mantra, "fewer, better things," and this cleanser is that in a nutshell.